dominicarrojado/dominicarrojado.github.io/posts/local-development-setup-for-nestjs-projects-with-mongodb.md

 yarn add @types/node
 ```

-Once the installation process is complete, we can import the `TypeOrmModule` into the root `AppModule` in `src/app.module.ts`:
+Once the installation process is complete, we can import the `TypeOrmModule` into the root `AppModule` in `src/app.module.ts` and configure the database connection:

 ```ts
 ...